-In December, 2019, a novel strain of coronavirus and the associated respiratory disease ("COVID-19") was first reported in Wuhan, China.
+In December 2019, a novel strain of coronavirus ("COVID-19") was first reported in Wuhan, China.
 Less than four months later, on March 11, 2020, the World Health Organization declared COVID-19 a pandemic.
-The extent of COVID-19's effect on the Company's operational and financial performance will depend on continuing developments, including the duration, spread and intensity of the pandemic, all of which are uncertain and difficult to predict considering the rapidly evolving landscape.
+The extent of COVID-19's effect on the Company's operational and financial performance will depend on future developments, including the duration, spread and intensity of the pandemic, all of which are uncertain and difficult to predict considering the rapidly evolving landscape.
 As a result, it is not currently possible to ascertain the overall impact of COVID-19 on the Company's business.
-Although a substantial majority of our employees continue to work remotely, we have maintained our operations at or near normal levels.
-We have not experienced any significant disruptions due to operational issues, loss of communication capabilities, technology failure or cyber-attacks.
-The Company continues to raise capital, receive interest income and insurance policy benefits, pay interest and dividends and otherwise meet its ongoing obligations.
-However, depending on the extent of the ongoing economic crisis resulting from the pandemic and its impact on the Company's business, the disease could have a material adverse effect on our results of operations, financial condition and cash flows.
+The Company continues to raise capital, receive interest income and insurance policy benefits and meet its ongoing obligations.
+However, depending on the extent of the ensuing economic crisis resulting from the pandemic and its impact on the Company's business, the disease could have a material adverse effect on our results of operations, financial condition and cash flows.

 As discussed in our 2019 Form 10-K, management performs goodwill and intangible asset impairment testing annually, during the fourth quarter, or when events occur, or circumstances change that would more likely than not indicate impairment has occurred.
 The Company recorded goodwill on December 31, 2019, as a result of the transactions with Beneficient discussed in Note 4 to the condensed consolidated financial statements.
-Due to the significance of the COVID-19 pandemic, management performed a qualitative assessment of the goodwill of the Beneficient reporting unit as of June 30, 2020.
-Management concluded that the potentially large and underserved market that Beneficient is seeking to address, including the estimated demand from MHNW individuals and STM size institutions seeking liquidity for their professionally managed alternative assets, has not been negatively affected by the COVID-19 pandemic such that it is more likely than not that the fair value of the Beneficient reporting unit would exceed its carrying value as of June 30, 2020.
-Therefore, the impact of the COVID-19 pandemic through June 30, 2020 was not a triggering event to perform a quantitative test.
+Due to the significance of the COVID-19 pandemic, management performed a qualitative assessment of the goodwill of the Beneficient reporting unit.
+Management concluded that the potentially large and underserved market that Beneficient is seeking to address, including the estimated demand from MHNW individuals and STM size institutions seeking liquidity for their professionally managed alternative assets, has not been negatively affected by the COVID-19 pandemic such that it is more likely than not that the fair value of the Beneficient reporting unit would exceed its carrying value as of March 31, 2020.
+Therefore, the impact of the COVID-19 pandemic through the end of the first quarter of 2020 was not a triggering event to perform a quantitative test.
 We will continue to monitor the impact of COVID-19 on the economy and our business and will perform an interim quantitative goodwill impairment test if necessary.